 Various Directed Studies (400 and 500 Levels)

-Social History of Sport and Recreation; Children in Nature and Outdoor Life; History of Recreation and Leisure
+Social History of Sport and Recreation; Children in Nature and Outdoor Life; History of Recreation and Leisure; History of Nordic Skiing

-I am currently recruiting new graduate students for Fall-Winter 2021-2022.
-Contact me by email if you are thinking about graduate work in mountain studies or historical dimensions of parks and outdoor life in western Canada.
+I am currently recruiting new graduate students for January 2022 and 2022-2023.
+Recruits with a strong background in Canadian history and an interest in Nordic skiing are encouraged.
+Contact me by email if you are thinking about graduate work in sport history, mountain studies, or historical dimensions of parks and outdoor life in western Canada.
 I'd be pleased to hear from you.

 Reichwein, PearlAnn.
 Climber’s Paradise: Making Canada’s Mountain Parks, 1906 to 1974.
 Edmonton: University of Alberta Press, 2014.
 Book awarded a national CHA Clio Prize – The Prairies for regional history, an Honourable Mention for Ecology and Environment Non Fiction in IndieFAB, Banff Mountain Book Festival Finalist, and design awards.

 Reichwein, PearlAnn and Karen Fox, eds.
 Mountain Diaries: The Alpine Adventures of Margaret Fleming, 1929-1980.
 Calgary: Historical Society of Alberta, 2004.
 Book was a Banff Mountain Book Festival Finalist.

 Peer Reviewed Book Chapters (selected)

 Reichwein, PearlAnn.
 “Sid Marty and Headwaters: The Poetic Politics of Land and Love in the Rockies.”
 In Bucking Conservatism: Alternative Stories of Alberta in the 1960s and 1970s.
 Edited by Leon Crane Bear, Larry Hannant, and Karissa Patton.
 Edmonton: Athabasca University Press, forthcoming.